Colorado Layoffs — November 2020

 |---|---|---|---|---|

-Topping the list was Centerplate Sodexo at its Colorado facility, reporting 276 affected workers.
+The biggest impact was at Centerplate Sodexo at its Denver facility, reporting 276 affected workers.
 Sodexo followed with 276 workers.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.